Radiant Diamond

 Radiant cuts are available in both square and rectangular proportions, each offering a different personality.
 Square radiants are contemporary and bold, making a strong geometric statement on the hand, while elongated radiants share the finger-flattering qualities of ovals and emeralds.
 Both versions deliver the same intense brilliance, as the radiant's complex facet arrangement, typically 70 facets, is specifically designed to maximise light return from every angle.

 At Aurela Diamonds, our IGI-certified lab-grown radiants offer the rare combination of structural elegance and fiery brilliance at prices that make upgrading in carat weight or quality entirely achievable.
-We help our Vancouver clients navigate the ratio and proportion choices that make each radiant unique, ensuring the stone matches both their aesthetic vision and practical needs.
+We help our clients navigate the ratio and proportion choices that make each radiant unique, ensuring the stone matches both their aesthetic vision and practical needs.

 History of the Radiant Cut